Anomaly42/CMP_2023/README.md

 # CMP_2023
-Stores the Jupyter notebook I used to visualize some interesting ideas for my Condensed Matter Physics course, which is a part of the undergraduate Engineering Physics curriculum at IIT Bombay
+Stores the Jupyter notebook I used to visualize some interesting ideas for my Condensed Matter Physics course (specifically, for my tutorial presentation), which is a part of the undergraduate Engineering Physics curriculum at IIT Bombay.
+Go to https://anomaly42.github.io/CMP_2023/ to see the Wigner-Seitz cell visualizations.